💵 Money Talks¶

 Now we have Bitcoin which represents a new form of 'doing money' and is as radical as the change from precious metals to paper, perhaps even more so.
 This is because our history as a species has to do with tangible expressions of wealth, and now we're dealing with a network-centric form of money which is totally abstract."

-- We're really looking at a phase change in the expressive power of money: i.e. it can now be programmed to do stuff dynamically in addition to being traded.
-Think about this for a while and reconsider what it really means to write a smart contract in light of all this history.
+We're really looking at a phase change in the expressive power of money: i.e. it can now be programmed to do stuff dynamically in addition to being traded.
+Why does it matter that we now have a network-centric form of programmable money which is totally abstract?

 Open protocols and a network of value¶